 We believe the precautionary principle must be applied to prevent harm.
 We believe that GE crop companies must share the wealth derived from engineered products with the cultures or communities providing the DNA that has been used to create products.

 We also believe that not all genetic tools or engineering are bad.
 Critics of GE crops must acknowledge the fact that we accept the use of genetic engineering in medicine to create drugs and treatment like insulin for diabetics and for creation of yeast that most every family uses to bake.
 Hawaiian papaya would not exist without genetic engineering used to stop a terrible disease.
-There are also good examples of projects in which cutting edge genetic typing tools are used to identify many desirable traits for different environmental conditions.
+There are also good examples of projects in which cutting-edge genetic typing tools are used to identify many desirable traits for different environmental conditions.
 Non-controversial traditional breeding methods are then used to propagate plants with those varied desired traits to create seed supplies.

 We believe that the most serious concern about genetic engineering of food is that patents could mean control of seeds and animals.
 This means that if a large proportion of seeds and animals were to be genetically modified and then owned by corporations, those corporations could control much of the food supply for extended periods of time.
 This must be prevented.

-We further believe that the candy company, Mars Inc, has modelled how GE crops should be developed, their generated wealth shared and products used to enhance the lives of people, not the profits of chemical companies.
+We further believe that the candy company, Mars Inc, has modeled how GE crops should be developed, their generated wealth shared and products used to enhance the lives of people, not the profits of chemical companies.
 To hear a podcast about Mars’ Orphan Crops of Africa and Nitrogen-fixing Corn projects, hit this link.